 Fee refunds or waivers will be approved where Hull Training and Adult Education has cancelled a course, where there is a justified complaint, or in exceptional personal circumstances, at the discretion of the Head of Service.

-If a learner wishes to withdraw from a course prior to its commencement and fails to inform Hull Training and Adult Education in writing or by email before the start date (see 8.2), a refund will be given only at the discretion of the Head of Operations after the course’s continuing viability has been confirmed.
+If a learner wishes to withdraw from a course before its commencement and fails to inform Hull Training and Adult Education in writing or by email before the start date (see 8.2), a refund will be given only at the discretion of the Head of Operations after the course’s continuing viability has been confirmed.
 Refunds will be subject to the deduction of the administration fee.

 9. Interpretation of the Policy